 Games usually have a goal.
-Get to the highest level, beat the boss monster, become the strongest player, complete these missions, get to the finish line.
+Get to the highest level, beat the boss monster, become the strongest player, complete these missions, perform the perfect drift, get to the finish line.
 Different games have different objectives, and the game is structured around completing these objectives.
 Some are more restrictive, while others may be more open-ended, but are all fun nevertheless.
 But the key word here is “usually.”
 Because some games aren’t built around accomplishing some great feat.
 They are built around just being.
 And as counterintuitive as it may seem, those games that don’t really have a set goal might just be the games that are best for your mental wellbeing.

 That is certainly not to say that goal-oriented games are not fun.
 It’s that games that technically have no specific point to them put the player in a certain calming mindset.
 And then, suddenly, playing the game becomes some sort of daily therapy.
 This phenomenon has been discussed recently on major social media platforms, prominently Twitter.
 With the release of the newest version of the popular “social simulation video game” Animal Crossing (AC), many new players have started exploring its cute world, and consequently wondering what the point of the game is.
 The general discussion among Twitter users verifies the fact that the many versions of Animal Crossing (which is available on gaming consoles, Android and iOS) have no point.
 As one Reddit user puts it “the whole point [of AC] is that there is NO point.”